gary-loayza/HicklesClassroom/README.md

     $ ls

-for mac.
+for linux or mac.
 You will see something like this:

       $ ls
-         Final.py  guessTheNumber.py  Second.py  Start.py
+         final.py  guessTheNumber.py  README.md  second.py  start.py

 You can have fun making changes to guessTheNumber.py so that it looks like Second.py or even Final.py and you can play your version with